 Examples of Good vs. Bad Combinations

-By selecting proper color schemes, you may be able to adorn the exposed beauty of your flyer as well as ensure that your message is delivered absolutely and precisely.
+By selecting proper color schemes, you may be able to adorn the exposed be exposed beauty of your flyer as well as ensure that your message is delivered absolutely and precisely.

 Using photos that are blurry, stretched, or pixelated can make your flyer look much less professional.
 Poor visuals take attention away from your message and can make people dislike your brand.